Sa1f27/AI-Resume-Parser/README.md

 ﻿# AI-Resume-Parser
-This app can be used to extract data from resume
-Build a resume, and get real time suggessions from AI based on the extracted data from the resume, and asked any kind of queries related to resume at the bottom
+This app can be used to extract data from resume, Build a resume, and get real time suggessions from AI based on the extracted data from the resume automatically, and asked any kind of queries related to resume at the bottom